oozdal/oozdal/README.md

 - Passionate about the intersection of image processing and machine learning, such as mineral exploration and autonomous vehicles.

-- Passionate about building scalable and reliable cloud infrastructures for SaaS solutions and currently preparing for the AWS Developer Associate Exam to further validate and enhance my DevOps skills.
+- Passionate about building scalable and reliable AWS cloud architectures and currently preparing for the AWS Developer Associate Exam to further validate and enhance my DevOps skills.

 - These days, I'm self-teaching how to effectively build and monitor embedded machine learning models on edge devices.